enonic/old-xp-doc/doc/developer/schema/input-types/custom-selector.rst

   Inline image content (for example, SVG)

-Please check our tutorial on the :ref:`custom-selector_tutorial` for detailed information on setting up this input type.
+Please check our tutorial on how to :ref:`custom-selector_tutorial`.